spoonapps/docs/doc/reference/commands/rm.md

 ### rm

-The `rm` command removes containers from the local machine.
+The rm command removes containers from the local machine.

-To remove a single container, use the command `spoon rm <container ID>`.
+	# remove a single container by specifying the ID
+	> spoon rm f1ea9fe
+	Container f1ea9fefjdkaslfh324fdadfshjkl3cndkj3 has been removed

-To remove all of the containers in your local registry, specify the `-a` flag in lieu of the `<container ID>`.
+	# remove all containers on the local machine with the -a flag

-	spoon rm -a
+	> spoon rm -a

-**Note**: Spoon uses prefix-matching when searching for container IDs.
-The first 4-6 characters of the ID will usually suffice.
+	All containers have been removed